 One of the key things that can have a big impact on hormone balance is diet.
 Doctors will tell most PCOS women that weight loss is necessary to reverse symptoms.
 The truth is, we can’t “just lose weight” with PCOS.
 We have to understand the root cause of the weight gain…insulin resistance.
 Managing insulin resistance will help you reverse symptoms and lose weight.

 Insulin resistance is when your body can’t correctly process glucose, so rather than the sugar turning to energy, it’s absorbed by the body as fat.
 No thanks!
-However, when you avoid sugar, processed foods, and inflammatory foods, you can reduce your insulin resistance and help your body utilize glucose properly again, avoiding hormonal imbalances and inflammation.
+However, when you avoid sugar, processed foods, and inflammatory foods, you can reduce your levels of insulin and help your body utilize glucose properly again, avoiding hormonal imbalances and inflammation.

 All around, eating well can have a huge impact on your PCOS healing process, including lowering prolactin levels.
 Here’s the details on my recommended PCOS diet, and download The Cysterhood app for hundreds of delicious and nutritious PCOS-friendly recipes.